MilanGrujicic/Quizy/README.md

 `python3 main.py`

 ## Game Structure
-Quizy is iniatially structured in three phases:
+Quizy is initially structured in three phases:
 - 🇧🇷 Brazil and its states;
 - 🇸🇮 Slovenia and its regions;
 - 🇨🇳 China and its provinces;